cafeciaojoe/gymnasium_scripts/Buzz_Hunt/README.md

 ## Hardware requirements
-- 1 Crazyflie drone with its propellers removed
+- 1 Crazyflie drone.
+We recommend replacing the motors with vibration motors or at least replacing the propellers with a small counter weight for each shaft.
 - 1 Lighthouse positioning deck
 - 1 Buzzer deck